chainorders/upwood/contracts/WARP.md

 ### Integration Testing

-- Cross-contract interactions tested in `integration-tests/`
+- Cross-contract interactions will be tested when integration tests are refactored and re-added
-- Simulates real-world contract interaction flows
+- Will simulate real-world contract interaction flows
-- Tests identity verification → tokenization → trading workflows
+- Will test identity verification → tokenization → trading workflows

 ## Development Patterns